 Juneau - Particulate Matter

-EPA designated the Mendenhall Valley area of Juneau, Alaska as a moderate non-attainment area for the National Ambient Air Quality Standard (NAAQS) for particulate matter with an aerodynamic diameter less than or equal to a nominal 10 micrometers (PM10), upon enactment of the federal Clean Air Act Amendments of 1990 (56 FR 56694, November 6, 1991).
-The non-attainment classification was based on violations of the 24-hour standard that occurred throughout the 1980s.
+EPA designated the Mendenhall Valley area of Juneau, Alaska as a moderate non-attainment area for the National Ambient Air Quality Standard (NAAQS) for particulate matter with an aerodynamic diameter less than or equal to 10 micrometers (PM10) in 1991 based on violations of the 24-hour PM10 standard that occurred throughout the 1980s.

 The EPA fully approved Alaska's moderate PM10 non-attainment area plan as a State Implementation Plan (SIP) revision for the Mendenhall Valley PM10 non-attainment area in 1994 (Federal Register: March 24, 1994).

-There has been no measured violation of EPA's PM10 standard since 1994.
-As such, ADEC is producing a Limited Maintenance Plan (LMP) for the Mendenhall Valley area of Juneau.
-The LMP provides contingency plans should Juneau ever experience a PM10 problem in the future and allows for Juneau to be designated as attainment for PM10.
+There have been no measured violations of the PM10 standard since 1994.
+EPA has approved a Limited Maintenance Plan (LMP) for the Mendenhall Valley area of Juneau that provides contingency plans if Juneau experiences a PM10 problem in the future.
+Juneau is designated as in attainment for PM10.

 Attainment Plan (SIP)